Cloud-delivered protection and Microsoft Defender Antivirus

 The Microsoft Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
-Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.
+As a cloud service, it is not simply protection for files stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional security intelligence updates.

 With cloud-delivered protection, next-generation technologies provide rapid identification of new threats, sometimes even before a single machine is infected.
-Watch the following video about Microsoft AI and Microsoft Defender Antivirus in action:
+The following blog posts illustrate how cloud-delivered protection works:

 - Why Microsoft Defender Antivirus is the most deployed in the enterprise

-- Behavior monitoring combined with machine learning spoils a massive Dofoil coin mining campaign
+- Behavior monitoring combined with machine learning spoils a massive coin-mining campaign

 - Detonating a bad rabbit: Microsoft Defender Antivirus and layered machine learning defenses